metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 Use this stack to create the control plane clusters only.
 Do not try to create more clusters for other purposes than metal-stack control planes.
 If this restriction applies, the requirement for a control plane for this metal-stack setup can be minimal.

-This metal-stack setup also requires a control plane to host metal-api and gardener, but this control plane does not have huge resource requirements in terms of cpu, memore and storage.
+This metal-stack setup also requires a control plane to host metal-api and gardener, but this control plane does not have huge resource requirements in terms of cpu, memory and storage.
 For this initial control plane cluster we could use [kind](https://kind.sigs.k8s.io/) running on a single server which manages the initial metal-stack partitin to host the control plane for the real setup.

 This is a chain of two metal-stack environments.